martinfilliau/moxie/docs/source/http_api/rti.rst

 Real-time Information
 =====================

 Moxie supports an API for providing RTI from Service providers.
 Currently all RTI is represented in a similar way:

 .. code-block:: javascript

    {mesages: [],
     services: [],
     type: '',
     title: ''}

+The contents of this structure is left to the ``provider`` itself.
+Here are some guidelines for each key, ``messages``, which is used for human readable messages from the RTI provider.
+For example in the case of rail travel it might be a message informing you of delays on a line due to maintenance work.

+``services`` should contain the RTI itself.
+The choice of format is left to the providers to expose in whatever form makes the most sense.

 The ``type`` attribute should be a unique identifier for that RTI representation and the ``title`` attribute should be a human readable title for the information.
 Here are examples of RTI representations.

 rail-arrivals
 -------------